 This project explores the experience of partners of trans* men, focusing on partners who were with their partner before and during at least six months of the transition, however defined (the couple does not have to be together now).
 50 interviews have been completed in Canada and the U.S. so far.
 Learn More.

 Collaborators: Nora Butler Burke, Aaron Cain, Trish Salah

 Mirha-Soleil Ross (b.
 1969, Montréal) is a transsexual media artist, activist, and sex-worker, who lived in Toronto from the early 1990s until 2008, the period covered by her fonds at the Canadian Lesbian and Gay Archives.
 The Collaboratory has partnered with the CLGA and Ms. Ross to processes these unparalleled records of trans art and activist histories in the city.
 The first batch of processing was completed in April 2016 and the collection is now open to researchers.
 We are building digital collections based on these materials as part of our Scholars in Residence Digital Collections Lab (May 2017), and will be completing oral history interviews with Ms. Ross later in 2017.Sid Cunningham, Caleigh Inman, and MacKenzie Stewart, students from the 2017 Scholars in Residence Program, created the gendertrash zine digital exhibition for The ArQuives, which you can find at digitalexhibitions.arquives.ca.

 Project Lead: Nick Matte

 This oral history project focuses on the 1998 delisting and 2008 re-listing of sex reassignment surgeries in Ontario (as medical procedures funded by the province).
-Currently in the interview stage, this project will result in an online exhibit that brings together the voices, memories and experiences of people who were either effected by the policy changes, or who worked to fight for access to quality health care and equality for trans people in Ontario and beyond.
-Learn More.
+This project brought together the voices, memories and experiences of people who were either effected by the policy changes, or who worked to fight for access to quality health care and equality for trans people in Ontario and beyond.
+For the interviews, see this link: Learn More.